saad-shamsi/cli-nodejs-typescript-cli-template/README.md

 1. In the left sidebar, navigate to "Developer settings" > "Personal access tokens."
 1. Click on "Tokens (classic)".
 1. Click on "Generate new token" and then "Generate new token (classic)".
-1. Enter something on the "Note" input, specify expiry time on the "Expiration" input.
+1. Enter something on the "Note" input, and specify the expiry time on the "Expiration" input.
 1. Checkmark on `repo` and `write:packages`.
 1. Click on "Generate token".
 1. Copy the generated GitHub token.

 ### Add Tokens as GitHub Repository Secrets:

-1. If you had cloned,forked or used this repository as template, follow next steps.
+1. If you had cloned, forked or used this repository as a template, follow the next steps.
 1. Click on the "Settings" tab in the repository menu.
 1. In the left sidebar, click on "Secrets and variables".
 1. Click on "Actions".